aixcc-public/crs-sandbox/README.md

 Note: OpenAI Embedding models have not currently been released in more than a single version, thus pinned/name strings are identical.

-All OpenAI models also have an Azure-hosted version that is identical, for load-balancing.
-Competitors will be able to freely request the model they like by the Model name in chart above without having to worry about addressing them directly.
+All OpenAI models will also be matched by an Azure-hosted version.
+Competitors will be able to freely request the model they like by the Model name in chart above, plus a prefix "oai-" or "azure-".
+Ex. "oai-gpt-4o".
+This was done because of performance differences between the models as hosted on OAI vs Azure infrastructure.
+The models themselves are guaranteed to be identical but no such promises can be made as regards supporting provider infrastrcture.

-Note: Embedding models have not currently been released in more than a single version.
+Note: OAI Embedding models have not currently been released in more than a single version.

 These are utilized by hitting the LiteLLM /chat/completions endpoint, specifying model and message using the OpenAI JSON request format.
 Note: Further models will be supported in subsequent iterations.